 College Scholarship Opportunity

-Are you headed off to college or trade school in 2019?
+Are you headed off to college or trade school in 2020?
 Well, Advantage Financial Federal Credit Union is pleased to announce a college scholarship opportunity to make it easier for you to meet tuition costs.
-The $12,000 Credit Union College Scholarship Program for 2019 is underway now!
+The $12,000 Credit Union College Scholarship Program for 2020 is underway now!
 College-bound members are eligible to apply for one of ten $1,000 essay-based scholarships - one $1,000 video-based scholarship; and one $1,000 photo-based scholarship.
 And, yes, you may apply in all three categories!
-Plus, each applicant will be entered for a chance to win a $100 Visa® gift card!

 Any member of Advantage Financial who is entering their freshmen through senior year of college or trade school may apply.